vagnersant/eliasdorneles.github.io/site/blog/working-on-hard-problems.md

 We’re eager to believe in [the myth of the genius programmer][1], which helps to increase our insecurity.
-Most programmers have some personal heroes, and that’s not a bad thing, but it’s good to remind ourselves these heroes are just people, not that much different than you and me.
+Most programmers have some personal heroes, and that’s not a bad thing, but it’s good to remind ourselves these heroes are just people, not that different from you and me.
 I bet they see themselves as just people working in hard problems.
 In some cases they might’ve been privileged with early access to technology or guidance from knowledgeable people, but I have the feeling that our heroes are mostly just people who are willing to give